2017 San Diego Padres season

 The 2017 San Diego Padres season was the 49th season of the San Diego Padres franchise in Major League Baseball and the Padres' 14th season at Petco Park.
 The Padres began the season on April 3 at the Los Angeles Dodgers.
 They ended the season on October 1 at the San Francisco Giants.
-They finished the season 71–91 to finish in fourth place in the National League West Division, 33 games behind the Los Angeles Dodgers.
+They finished the season 71–91 to finish in fourth place in the National League West, 33 games behind the Los Angeles Dodgers.
 They missed the playoffs for the 11th straight year.